Larkin-Gustavson/BluePuzzlesUpdate/README.md

 ## Blue Puzzles

-Blue Puzzles is a appication that is comprised of a collection of puzzles.
+Blue Puzzles is a application that is comprised of a collection of puzzles.
 These games include Hangman, Jigsaw, Sudoku, Sudoku X, and Tents.
 This application is a GUI based application, as such all parts of this application are enitrely visual.
-You interact with this game in anyway that a user would use a website (click buttons that are
+You interact with this game in anyway that a user would use a website (click buttons to interact with the application).

 If you liked using this app.
 You can send me an email at <larkingustavson@gmail.com> about anything you'd want to say about this program or any improvements that I could make!
 Any constructive feeback would be greatly appreciated!
 I thank you in advance!